 The AFib Center of Doylestown Health

-The AFib Center of Doylestown Health’s Richard A. Reif Heart Institute is a one-stop resource with invaluable information about degenerative heart rhythm disorder, heart disorder symptoms, and atrial fibrillation treatment options available to you right in Bucks County.
+The AFib Center of Doylestown Health’s Woodall Center for Heart and Vascular Care is a one-stop resource with invaluable information about degenerative heart rhythm disorder, heart rhythm disorder symptoms, and atrial fibrillation treatment options available to you right in Bucks County.

-What treatment options are available at the Heart Institute?
+What treatment options are available at Doylestown Health?

 The AFib Center offers innovative treatment options to control and eliminate atrial fibrillation in both inpatient and outpatient settings.
-The Center draws upon the top-rated expertise and resources of the Heart Institute to offer a broad range of individually tailored therapies.
-These range from lifestyle management and medication to state-of-the-art treatment options such as radiofrequency ablation, cryoablation and convergent ablation procedures.
+The Center draws upon the top-rated expertise and resources of the Woodall Center for Heart and Vascular Care to offer a broad range of individually tailored therapies.
+These range from lifestyle management and medication to state-of-the-art treatment options such as radiofrequency ablation, cryoablation and convergent ablation procedures to manage symptoms or eliminate AFib.
+Doylestown Health’s AFib Center also specializes in innovative therapies such as the Watchman Implant™ to help prevent stroke in AFib patients who cannot take blood-thinning medications.

 Our cardiac specialists

 Searching for the area's best cardiac specialists treating atrial fibrillation?
-Look no further than the AFib Center of Doylestown Health’s Reif Heart Institute.
+Look no further than the Doylestown Health's AFib Center.

 Cardiologists specializing in electrophysiology for AFib care